-14 The other algorithm we propose (for general utility functions) as well as the von Haefen et al. algorithm are also associated with similar trade-offs between accuracy and computational efficiency, because of the iterative nature of these algorithms.
-For example, the von Haefen et al. algorithm accuracy could be increased in the decimal places of the predicted expenditures by tightening the convergence criteria that increased the run times to one-and-half times those reported in Table 3.
+&lt;sup>24 The other algorithm we propose (for general utility functions) as well as the von Haefen et al. algorithm are also associated with similar trade-offs between accuracy and computational efficiency, because of the iterative nature of these algorithms.
+For example, the accuracy of the von Haefen et al. algorithm could be increased in the decimal places of the predicted expenditures by tightening the convergence criteria that increased the run times to one-and-half times the run times reported in Table 3.